goldilock-zone/ShrobObsidian/Philosophy/Philosophy Of Maths/Incompleteness - The Proof and Paradox of Kurt Godel.md

 - Niels Bohr and Ludwig Wittgenstein, both of them as charismatic as they were obscure, their obscurities pointing toward the same sort of conclusion: a prohibition against asking the sorts of questions that seek to make a connection between the abstract thought of their respective disciplines and objective reality.
 - He certainly had never been afraid to privately dissent from the dominant views of his day; but there was a rigid reluctance to publicly voice his adversarial position in any terms other than conclusive proof.
+- Godel felt an ethical obligation to the ideas themselves, which is intriguing
+-